-- Based on your loss of use (25%) and the maximum weeks of compensation for an arm injury (312), you may be eligible for 78 weeks of benefits.
+- Based on your loss of use (25%) and the maximum number of weeks of compensation for an arm injury (312), you may be eligible for 78 weeks of benefits.

 New York Workers’ Compensation Non-Schedule Awards

-Non-schedule awards are for all other permanent impairments, including conditions affecting the extremities not covered by a schedule.
+A Non-schedule lump sum is for all other permanent impairments, including conditions affecting the extremities not covered by a schedule.
 For example, non-schedule awards may cover chronic painful conditions affecting the extremities; head, neck, and back conditions; painful joint conditions; and tumors.